jpweiss/code-sample.nl-fit/utests/templ.classes/README.md

-This is a Boost::Test-based unit-test for my `Matrix` template-class.
+This is a `Boost::Test`-based unit-test for my `Matrix` template-class.
 This kind of class lends itself well to unit-testing via typelist-iteration.